Tuition and Fees

 |Total Estimated Educational & Living Expenses for 2015-16 *||$48,858 to $52,858|

 * The estimated budget for full-time MBA students includes the estimated costs of tuition, books, fees, health insurance and living expenses (living expenses include room, board and personal expenses).
 Tuition, books and fees are common costs among students.
 Living expenses vary with the lifestyle choices of each student.
 The cost of health insurance can be waived if you have comparable coverage.
 For complete information about health insurance visit the student health insurance web page.
+The health insurance fee shown reflects the 2014-14 premium.
+The premium for 2015-16 is still being finalized.

 Students are also required to have a laptop computer.
 The cost to purchase the required laptop can be included in your financial aid budget.